a-sit-plus/warden-supreme/docs/docs/bg/privacy.md

 independently of the platform vendor.
 You decide which boot state, patch level or package signature is acceptable—and you can prove that decision later.

 Play Integrity, by contrast, offers **no raw evidence**.
-Google’s backend hides the actual attestation chain, performs the evaluation on its own servers, and sends back a single token that merely says *pass* or *fail* according to **Google’s undocumented and changeable policy**.
+Google’s back-end hides the actual attestation chain, performs the evaluation on its own servers, and sends back a single token that merely says *pass* or *fail* according to **Google’s undocumented and changeable policy**.